 To recover under the Jones Act, you must first prove that you were a “seaman.”

-To prove seaman status, you must show:
+To establish seaman status, you must show:

 “In navigation” means voyaging, at anchor, berthed, or at dockside ready for voyage.
 A “substantial connection” to a vessel means it must be more than merely sporadic, temporary, or incidental, and you must be regularly exposed to the special hazards and disadvantages of a seaman’s work.